TheSmashy/TFU/hardware/TFU-T2.md

 ## TFU Evaluation

-> *A pocket-sized E1 with an anger problem.*
+> T2 519A *A pocket-sized E1 with an anger problem.*
+> T2 NM1 *A pocket thrower that answers questions you didn’t ask.*
-> Tiny footprint, surgical color rendering, and enough punch to clear a room.
+> Tiny footprint, surgical color rendering or laser throw, and enough punch to clear a room.
 > Built for those who don’t ask their gear — they command it.

 ---